Luk4s-O/openPKMS/radar.md

-stands for radio detection and ranging.
+stands for radio detection and ranging. by bouncing off of an object, a radar can detect travel time